watson28/recursive-computation/README.md

 # Recursive computation service

-web service which calculates and displays results for fibonacci, ackermann and factorial functions.
+web service which calculates and displays results for Fibonacci, Ackermann, and Factorial functions.

 ## Getting started